Shrivis/shrivis_resto/README.md

 Mobile number: 77777 77777<br/>
 Password: Paytm12345<br/>
 OTP: 489871<br/>
-Note: Do not try to make Payment with an official Paytm account or valid Debit/Credit card.<br/>
+Note: Do not try to make Payment with an official Paytm account or valid Debit/Credit card as of now.<br/>

 How to run
 1. Open CMD, PowerShell or Terminal/CommandShell of any IDE
 2. Go to the root folder where manage.py file is located
 3. Run command "python manage.py runserver"
-4. Open any browser and goto 127.0.0.1:8000
+4. Open any browser and go to 127.0.0.1:8000
 5. You should be able to see the homepage

 View Admin Panel